KV1999/git-essential-training-5988161/example.md

-This is a new file - version B
+This is a new file - version C

 this a new change

+Another Change